URL Slug Generator (Slugify)

 Related tools

-Count words, characters, sentences and estimated reading time.
+Count words, characters, sentences and estimated reading time online.
+Instant text statistics, free and in your browser, no upload.

-Test and debug regular expressions in real time, with capture groups.
+Test and debug regular expressions online in real time, with capture groups and live match highlighting.
+Free and in your browser, no upload.

 Frequently asked questions